Note: This post has been updated for 2020!

 Before he was a rapper, actor or reality TV star, Ice T served four years in the US Army’s 25th Infantry Division.
 He became interested in rap during his time in the Army, and was later honorably discharged.
 Ice T and his wife, Coco, were the subjects of a reality show called ‘Ice Loves Coco’ which ran for three seasons on E!
 He also starred on the short-lived VH1 reality show ‘Ice-T’s Rap School.’

 ‘Teen Mom 2’ star Javi Marroquin joined the U.S. Air Force while filming the show, and fans watched as he went on a six-month deployment overseas.
 His military service has been a main topic of conversation on ‘Teen Mom 2’ for Javi and ex-wife, Kail Lowry.
-Javi recently stated that he is considering reenlisting for another four years but has not decided yet.
+Javi completed his service in 2018 and is now an Air Force recruiter.

 Andy Baldwin was the perfect pick to be the ‘Bachelor’ because he had it all: good looks, intelligence (he graduated magna cum laude from Duke!) and is a U.S. Naval Officer and doctor.
 (Kind of puts ol’ Juan Pablo to shame, no?)
 Andy founded the Got Your Back Network, an organization that helps honor the families of fallen soldiers.
 These days, he works as a physician delivering babies, competes in triathlons (he’s been named to the All-Navy triathlon team five times) and does humanitarian work.
 Swoon.